Plato Writes about Socrates

 In Greek, someone living a good life is said to be εὐδαίμων.

 The traditional translation for this adjective is "happy."
-Lysimachus and Melesias want their sons to be happy, and presumably this is what we all want for ourselves.
+Lysimachus and Melesias want their sons to be happy, and presumably this is what we all want for ourselves too.
 The adjective εὐδαίμων has two parts.
 It is composed of εὐ (an adverb from ἀγαθός ("good")) and δαίμων (a noun that means "divine power that controls the destiny of individuals").
 This etymology reflects the traditional Greek idea that human happiness depends on the the gods.

 The opposite of εὐδαίμων is κακοδαίμων.
 This is to be "wretched, miserable, ill-fated, ill-starred, altogether bad off with respect to the divine force or forces that have influence over the lives of human beings."